-In 1331 the church was burned down by the Teutonic Knights, but it was soon rebuilt.
-At the end of the 16th century, it was again damaged by fire during the great fire of the town, and then rebuilt in 1579-1598.
-The ridge turret at the top of the west facade comes from this period.
+In 1331, the church was burnt down by the Teutonic Knights, but soon it was rebuilt and slightly enlarged.
+At the end of the 16th century, it was again damaged by a fire during the great fire of the town, and then rebuilt in the years 1579 – 1596.
+During this period, a turret on the top of the west facade was added.

 Kowalski Z., Gotyk wielkopolski.
 Architektura sakralna XIII-XVI wieku, Poznań 2010.

 Tomala J., Murowana architektura romańska i gotycka w Wielkopolsce, tom 1, architektura sakralna, Kalisz 2007.